-Southern Cross also asserted that dollars received from out-of-state customers for use of the

-ERCOT transmission and system reduces the overall costs associated with the usage of those

-1 TIEC contended that, while export delivery charges benefit ERCOT ratepayers, there is no 2 evidence that the proposed flat transmission rate for exports would result in a net reduction to 3 ratepayers' transmission costs or that the volume of DC tie exports would increase enough to 4 account for reduced summertime export charges.
-5 Southern Cross and Joint TSPs commented that the "on-peak" rate for June through September is 6 7 not necessary to discourage export during scarcity conditions because high market prices will 8 more effectively accomplish that result.
-Southern Cross also emphasized that "ERCOT has the 9 authority to curtail exports and call on imports if needed for reliability reasons."
-10 11 TIEC disagreed that charging a higher price for transmission during peak periods is unnecessary.
-12 TIEC noted that ERCOT can only curtail DC tie exports in a few limited situations prior to 13 declaring an Energy Emergency Alert.
-Further, TIEC argued that scarcity in the energy market 14 does not necessarily align with peak demand on the transmission system.
-Moreover, TIEC asserted 15 that relying on wholesale market energy signals or emergency conditions where ERCOT curtails 16 exports neither promotes reliability nor prudent use of the transmission grid.
-17 Southern Cross argued that TIEC "understates ERCOT's ability to curtail exports when in fact the 18 19 priority TIEC seeks for native load already exists in ERCOT's market rules."
-Southern Cross remarked that the ERCOT Protocols require the grid operator to post Day Ahead limits on DC imports and exports if insufficient transmission is likely to exist in the coming operating day, post each hour a rolling 48-hour schedule of DC Tie limits.
-Southern Cross further stated that under current ERCOT Protocols, ERCOT is prohibited from approving a requested DC Tie schedule that would exceed the posted DC Tie limit for a given operating hour.
-Lastly, Southern
+TIEC contended that, while export delivery charges benefit ERCOT ratepayers, there is no evidence that the proposed flat transmission rate for exports would result in a net reduction to ratepayers' transmission costs or that the volume of DC tie exports would increase enough to account for reduced summertime export charges.

+Southern Cross and Joint TSPs commented that the "on-peak" rate for June through September is not necessary to discourage export during scarcity conditions because high market prices will more effectively accomplish that result.
+Southern Cross also emphasized that "ERCOT has the authority to curtail exports and call on imports if needed for reliability reasons."

+TIEC disagreed that charging a higher price for transmission during peak periods is unnecessary.
+TIEC noted that ERCOT can only curtail DC tie exports in a few limited situations prior to declaring an Energy Emergency Alert.
+Further, TIEC argued that scarcity in the energy market does not necessarily align with peak demand on the transmission system.
+Moreover, TIEC asserted that relying on wholesale market energy signals or emergency conditions where ERCOT curtails exports neither promotes reliability nor prudent use of the transmission grid.
-1 "completely independent of and irrespective of market prices or Real-Time energy sufficiency."

-2 Southern Cross also stated that upon implementation of NPRR 825, ERCOT will be required to

-Cross emphasized that under the ERCOT Protocols, ERCOT has broad discretion to curtail DC

-Tie load including pre-emptive curtailments and rejecting load schedules.
+Southern Cross argued that TIEC "understates ERCOT's ability to curtail exports when in fact the priority TIEC seeks for native load already exists in ERCOT's market rules."
+Southern Cross remarked that the ERCOT Protocols require the grid operator to post Day Ahead limits on DC imports and exports if insufficient transmission is likely to exist in the coming operating day,

+"completely independent of and irrespective of market prices or Real-Time energy sufficiency."
+Southern Cross also stated that upon implementation of NPRR 825, ERCOT will be required to post each hour a rolling 48-hour schedule of DC tie limits.
+Southern Cross further stated that under current ERCOT Protocols, ERCOT is prohibited from approving a requested DC tie schedule that would exceed the posted DC tie limit for a given operating hour.
+Lastly, Southern Cross emphasized that under the ERCOT Protocols, ERCOT has broad discretion to curtail DC tie load including pre-emptive curtailments and rejecting load schedules.